"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Mindful speech aligns with ethical teachings across traditions; for example, the “fruits of the spirit” (peace, love, joy, patience, kindness, goodness, faithfulness, gentleness, self‑control) offer a complementary guide for speech, action, and thought.
 When speech is grounded in presence and compassion, it supports understanding and reduces suffering; when it is unmindful, it fractures attention, harms relationships, and perpetuates distraction.

-Cultivating awareness around communication—listening openly, pausing before responding, choosing silence when appropriate, and using simple checks like WUUTT or THINK—shifts speech from a reflexive source of disruption into a practiced means of fostering peace, clarity, and humane connection.
+Cultivating awareness around communication—listening openly, pausing before responding, choosing silence when appropriate, and using simple checks like WUUTT, THINK, or WAIT—shifts speech from a reflexive source of disruption into a practiced means of fostering peace, clarity, and humane connection.

 "Abstain from false speech; do not tell lies or deceive.
 Do not slander others or speak in a way that causes disharmony or enmity."